mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 Models

+- Power-Split HEV system model is refactored to clean up.
+  Previously two separate system models existed for speed tracking simulation and direct torque input simulation.
+  They are now merged into one.
 - Battery block from Simscape Electrical is added as a new referenced subsystem for High-Voltage Battery component.
   The previous model is included as well.